About the Museum

 We are dedicated to teaching the history of the Holocaust and advancing human rights to combat prejudice, hatred, and indifference.

-Founded in 1984 by a group of Dallas area Holocaust Survivors, the Dallas Holocaust Museum/Center for Education and Tolerance is dedicated to teaching the history of the Holocaust and advancing human rights to combat prejudice, hatred and indifference.
+Founded in 1984 by a group of Dallas area Holocaust Survivors, the Dallas Holocaust and Human Rights Museum is dedicated to teaching the history of the Holocaust and advancing human rights to combat prejudice, hatred and indifference.
 Located in Dallas’ Historic West End, the Museum hosted more than 80,000 visitors in 2018, among them 34,000 school children.
 A top-rated attraction in North Texas, the Museum is one of just a few Holocaust-related museums or centers in the United States and the only Holocaust museum serving North Central Texas, as well as the adjacent states of Oklahoma, Arkansas and Louisiana.
 The Museum has been recognized for its compelling and creative programming, internationally recognized exhibits, and world-class speakers.

 Programs and services include: